sunfounder/galaxy-rvr/docs/source/lesson8_ir_ultrasonic.rst

 **Step 3: Coding the Intelligent Following System**

 With our Rover now capable of avoiding obstacles, let's enhance it further by making it follow objects.
-Our goal is to modify our existing code to make the Rover move towards a moving object while ensuring it maintains a safe distance.
+Our goal is to modify our existing code to make the Rover move towards a moving object.

 Ever wondered about the differences between a following system and an obstacle avoidance system?